 Setting up voicemail on your iPhone is easy.
 The way you set up voicemail will be different depending on where you live and which carrier you’re with.
 In this guide, we will show you how to set up your voicemail service on your iPhone, no matter where you live.

 Using voicemail can be time consuming and inconvenient, however, over a billion voicemails are left every single day around the world.
 There are times when you are busy or simply cannot answer the phone - this is when voicemail comes in handy.
 But, if you're looking to turn off your voicemail completely, then check out our other page and our short video tutorial.

 Some phones will provide an option to activate voicemail via the Phone app.
 The specific type of voicemail settings you’ll have access to depend on the phone and service you are using.
-For carriers that support native visual voicemail as is the case for most in the US, you can set up your voicemail directly from the phone app.
+For carriers that support visual voicemail in the iPhone's settings (as is the case for most carriers in the US), you can set up your voicemail directly from the phone app.

 From here you should select ‘Voicemail’ in the bottom right corner of the screen.
 If selecting this option initiates a call, you’ll need to follow the prompts to continue setting up your voicemail.